 Our shares of common stock are traded on the ASX in the form of CHESS Depositary Interests, or CDIs, under the ASX trading code "UBI".
 The Clearing House Electronic Subregister System, or "CHESS", is an electronic system which manages the settlement of transactions executed on the ASX and facilitates the paperless transfer of legal title to ASX quoted securities.
 CHESS cannot be used directly for the transfer of securities of companies, such as us, that are domiciled in countries whose laws do not recognize uncertificated holdings or electronic transfer of legal title.
 CDIs are used as a method of holding and transferring the beneficial ownership of these securities on the ASX which are not able to be electronically traded in CHESS.
 CDIs are exchangeable, at the option of the holder, into shares of our common stock at a ratio of 1:1.
-The main difference between holding CDIs and holding the underlying securities (in this case our shares) is that a holder of CDIs has beneficial ownership of the equivalent number of our shares instead of legal title.
-Legal title is held by CHESS Depositary Nominees Pty Ltd, or CDN, and the shares are registered in the name of CDN and held by CDN on behalf of and for the benefit of the holders of CDIs.
+The main difference between holding CDIs and holding the underlying securities (in this case our shares) is that a holder of CDIs has beneficial ownership of the equivalent number of our shares are registered in the name of CDN and held by CDN on behalf of and for the benefit of the holders of CDIs.
 CDN is a wholly owned subsidiary of ASX.